 Wearing the traditional jellaba and turban while camel riding in the desert.
 We were also fed with lunch and Maghrebi mint tea courtesy of the friendly Berber locals.

 Our last few days were spent travelling to Ourika, dangerously hiking through Ourika valley to see Seven waterfalls of Setti Fatma while spending time with more Berber locals.
 We also caught a view of the famous icy Atlas mountains.

 We attempted to help make some argan oil but I must say just turning the mortar with a pestle is a workout itself.

-Highlights of our trip was experiencing a true Arabian night by enjoying a traditional 5 course meal at the spectacular Chez Ali restaurant while entertained by various folklore troupes, musicians and belly dancers.
-As our final evening progressed, we sat around a sand arena to watch electrifying displays of tribal horsemen and a rifle show, fire-eaters, acrobats, fireworks display and concluded with a breathtaking flying carpet act.
+Highlights of our trip were experiencing a true Arabian night by enjoying a traditional 5-course meal at the spectacular Chez Ali restaurant while entertained by various folklore troupes, musicians and belly dancers.
+As our final evening progressed, we sat around a sand arena to watch electrifying displays of tribal horsemen and a rifle shows, fire-eaters, acrobats, fireworks display and concluded with a breathtaking flying carpet act.
 I would happily visit again as we were unable to visit some places like the Jardin Majorelle and try a traditional hammam bath due to lack of time.